All travellers face risks overseas. In certain countries or cultures, women face greater risks than men and may be more vulnerable.

 - It's a good idea to carry a letter from your doctor verifying the stage of your pregnancy.
 Check with your airline for any other requirements.
 Make sure your travel insurance covers your pregnancy.

-- Female genital mutilation (FGM) occurs in some countries and some families could try to inflict this on visiting relatives.
+- Female genital mutilation (FGM) occurs in some countries.
+Some families could try to inflict this on visiting relatives.

 - See the health pages for more information about staying healthy overseas.